-armful algal blooms (HABs) are defined by the US National Oceanographic and Atmospheric Administration as "Harmful algal blooms (HABs) occur when algae - simple photosynthetic organisms that live in the sea and freshwater - grow out of control while producing toxic or harmful effects on people, fish, shellfish, marine mammals, and birds.
-There are many kinds of HABs, caused by a variety of algal groups with different toxins."
+armful algal blooms, or HABs, occur when proliferations of algae cells - simple photosynthetic organisms that live in the sea and freshwater - grow out of control - producing toxic or harmful effects on people and fish, as well as shellfish, marine mammals, and birds.
 HABs occur virtually worldwide in coastal ecosystems, in freshwater bodies such as the Great Lakes, and in stagnant, nutrient-rich, oxygen-poor backwaters.
 The organisms that cause HABs have been on the earth far longer than humans have, but in today's world, these organisms undergo population explosions.
-They become harmful due to human activities that provide sufficient volumes of nutrients including phosphorus, nitrogen and minerals to the waters where the organisms occur naturally.
-HABs fueled by human pollution are an increasing problem in many places around the world.
-They are a major concern because they affect the health of people and ecosystems, as well as the health of local and regional economies.
-Given Florida's large human population, and ecosystems that are particularly vulnerable to nutrient pollution, the state's water-based economy is threatened by HABs.
-The Sunshine State's waters increasingly suffer from blooms of many species of HABs including red tide (Karenia brevis), brown tide (Aureoumbra lagunensis), "blue-green algae" or "Cyanobacteria," as well as seaweeds.
-Let's learn how these organisms function, and why the blooms are becoming more frequent, more widespread, longer lasting, and more toxic.
+They become harmful due to human activities that provide sufficient volumes of phosphorus, nitrogen and minerals to the waters where the organisms occur naturally.